-- Kittens under 2 lbs of weight and 2 months of age
+- Kittens and puppies under 2 months of age

 - Cats or kittens that are ill or injured

 - Animals that are ill or injured

 Many people want to know how long they will have the animal in question.
 Many times we cannot provide a definitive answer, but here are some guidelines:

 |URI/Lack of Space||2 – 3 Weeks||1-2+ Daily Hours|

 |Mom with Kittens||2 – 8 Weeks||3 Daily Hours|

 |Medical / Injury||1 – 2 Weeks||1 – 3 Daily Hours|